Construction Begins on Kirk Family YMCA

 Financing partners include Sun Trust Bank, Industrial Development Authority of the City of Kansas City Missouri, and Missouri Health and Educational Facilities Authority.

-The new center is expected to open in spring of 2021.
+The new center is expected to open in fall of 2021.

 View more event photos in our online album.